o5edaxi/palo-override-finder/README.md

   $ python3 palo_override_finder.py scm
 ```

 The basic execution of the script requires an API key for an account with read privileges on the running and template configurations on the firewalls, as well as operational commands on the Panorama or "List Devices" on Strata Cloud Manager.
-The API key or Bearer token can be provided through arguments or placed in the configuration file.
+The API key and Bearer token/service account credentials can be provided through arguments or placed in the configuration file.

 ```
+positional arguments:
+  panorama_or_scm       Panorama IP address or hostname.
+Enter "scm" to use Strata Cloud Manager instead.

+options:
-  -v, --query-via-panorama
+  -h, --help            show this help message and exit -v, --query-via-panorama
                         Add this option to use Panorama as a proxy when querying the firewalls.
 Default: False -c, --ignore-certs    Don't check for valid certificates when connecting.
 Does not affect connections to SCM.
                         Default: Validate certificates
   -r MAX_OPEN, --max-open MAX_OPEN
                         How many firewalls the script will query simultaneously.
 Default: 10 -k API_KEY, --api-key API_KEY
                         A valid firewall or Panorama API key with read privileges for the devices.
-Default: retrieve the key from palo_override_finder.cfg file
-  -b BEARER_TOKEN, --bearer_token BEARER_TOKEN
+Default: retrieve the key from palo_override_finder.cfg file -b BEARER_TOKEN, --bearer_token BEARER_TOKEN
                         A Strata Cloud Manager API Bearer Token with read privileges to List Devices.
+This token is only valid for 15 minutes.
+Generate it from client_id and client_secret following https://pan.dev/scm/docs/getstarted/.
+Default: retrieve the token from BEARER_TOKEN in palo_override_finder.cfg file --scm_client_id SCM_CLIENT_ID
+                        A Strata Cloud Manager Service Account client_id with read privileges to List Devices.
+                        Default: retrieve the key from palo_override_finder.cfg file, unless a BEARER_TOKEN is passed instead.
+  --scm_client_secret SCM_CLIENT_SECRET
+                        A Strata Cloud Manager Service Account client_secret with read privileges to List Devices.
-Default: retrieve the key from palo_override_finder.cfg file
+                        Default: retrieve the key from palo_override_finder.cfg file, unless a BEARER_TOKEN is passed instead.
-  -i IGNORE_XPATH, --ignore-xpath IGNORE_XPATH
+  --scm_tsg_id SCM_TSG_ID
+                        The TSG ID in which the Strata Cloud Manager managing the devices is located.
+This, along with scm_client_id and scm_client_secret, is required to generate the BEARER_TOKEN unless this token is passed to the script directly.
+The Bearer token, however, only lasts 15 minutes. with read privileges to List Devices.
+Default: retrieve the key from palo_override_finder.cfg file -i IGNORE_XPATH, --ignore-xpath IGNORE_XPATH
                         Xpaths to ignore when checking for local firewall configurations.
 All the nodes identified by the given Xpaths will be ignored.
-Add multiple Xpaths by passing the
-                        -i argument multiple times.
+Add multiple Xpaths by passing the -i argument multiple times.
 This ignore list is applied when checking for local configurations, NOT when checking for overrides.
-Default: MGMT IP config, Panorama, and HA (see the palo_override_finder.cfg file) -j IGNORE_OVERRIDES_XPATH, --ignore-overrides-xpath IGNORE_OVERRIDES_XPATH
+Default: MGMT IP config, Panorama, and HA (see the palo_override_finder.cfg file)
+  -j IGNORE_OVERRIDES_XPATH, --ignore-overrides-xpath IGNORE_OVERRIDES_XPATH
                         Xpaths to ignore when checking for overrides.
 All the nodes identified by the given Xpaths will be ignored.
 Add multiple Xpaths by passing the -j argument multiple times.
-Default: None
-  -t TARGET, --target TARGET
+Default: None -t TARGET, --target TARGET
                         Limit analysis to the given serials.
 Example: -t 01230 -t 01231 -t 01232 -t 01233 Default: analyze all firewalls
   -d, --print-results   Print details of the overrides to terminal instead of outputting to file.
 Default: False -o FILE_PATH, --file-path FILE_PATH
                         The base path in which to create the output files with the overrides.
 A folder will be created for every serial number, containing the timestamped files for every run.
 Default: same folder as the script.
   -x {DEBUG,INFO,WARNING,ERROR,CRITICAL}, --debug-level {DEBUG,INFO,WARNING,ERROR,CRITICAL}
                         Logging message verbosity.
 Default: WARNING
 ```